 Check the expense and investment receipts twice to ensure they can be claimed as deduction.
 LIC premium, children tuition fees, home loan repayment are some expenses that can be claimed as deduction.
 Sometimes some conditions are to be fulfilled for a particular expense to become eligible for deduction, hence those conditions must be specifically checked.

 For individuals whose net taxable income is below Rs.
-3,50,000, IT Deptt has provided rebate of maximum Rs.
-2,500.
+5,00,000, IT department has provided rebate of maximum Rs.
+12,500 under section 87A of Income Tax Act, 1961.
 This rebate can be availed to reduce the tax liability.

-Also, bank account details must be correctly entered in income tax return since refund will be credited by IT Dept. in the bank account mentioned in ITR.
+Also, bank account details must be correctly entered in income tax return since refund will be credited by IT department. in the bank account mentioned in ITR.

 Apply basic principle of ‘Mahabharat’